Thinking beyond borders

 Depending on tax treaty provisions, payroll setup, and the length of stay, extended business travelers may become taxable on employment income relating to their Finnish workdays.

 A person’s liability for Finnish tax is determined by residence status.
 A person can be a resident or a non-resident for Finnish tax purposes.
-An individual is treated as a resident if the individual has a permanent home or habitual abode in Finland or otherwise has stayed in the country for a continuous period of more than 6 months.
-It should be noted that the stay in Finland might be regarded as continuous in spite of a temporary absence from the country.
+An individual is treated as a resident if the individual has a permanent home or habitual abode in Finland or otherwise has stayed in the country/jurisdiction for a continuous period of more than 6 months.
+It should be noted that the stay in Finland might be regarded as continuous in spite of a temporary absence from the country/jurisdiction.

 A non-resident for tax purposes in Finland is generally someone who spends 6 months or less in Finland and does not have a permanent home in Finland.